ilpoldo/j_ku/README.markdown

 Using it as a template
 ----------------------
-You can use j_ku not only to create a jquery object formatted as you specify in your code, but you can have it return a function that uses the argument you pass to build a jquery object every time it is called.
+J_ku can do more than run your template and return a jquery object. j_ku can return a reusable template too: a function that uses the argument you pass to build a jquery object every time it is called.
 Just refer to the object passed to your template as data() when you write it.

 	var authorTemplate = $.j_ku(function() {with(this){